Serial Podcast Murder Defendant Released on Probation

 “He was old enough, he was at an age he could think,” she said.
 “Please judge him accordingly.”

 In 2022, the state analyzed Lee’s skirt, pantyhose, jacket, and shoes for DNA and found that one of the items produced results that brought new light to the case.
-Syed’s DNA was excluded from the mix of DNA found on the item, leading the court to exonerate Syed
+Syed’s DNA was excluded from the mix of DNA found on the item, leading the court to temporarily exonerate Syed

 While prosecutors supported Syed’s request, citing his growth in character and behavior since his sentencing at age 17, Lee’s family argued he failed to accept responsibility or demonstrate remorse.
 Their opposition followed the Maryland Supreme Court’s August 2024 decision to reinstate Syed’s conviction, emphasizing victims’ rights in legal proceedings.